Medicine Overview of Pioli Tablet

 Weight gain, Blurred vision, Respiratory tract infection, Numbness, Bone fracture.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Pioli 15mg Tablet at a fixed time.
+Pioli 15mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 In Depth Information on Pioli Tablet